lightapi/portal-config-loc/README.md

 # portal-config-loc
 portal configuration and docker-compose to start light-portal services at local to help service developers and UI developers.
+For pure UI developers, he/she can use the https://localhost:3000 to connect to the dev portal server.

 This repository contains several folders configurations to start the light-portal services locally for testing and debugging.
 Each folder will have a README.md to guide users how to start.